X

 |---|---|---|---|

-Most beta-blocker side effects are direct consequences of the pharmacological action — not a sign of intolerance.
-Bradycardia is the therapeutic effect, dizziness arises from blood pressure lowering, cold feet from peripheral vasoconstriction.
-Understanding the mechanism helps in choosing the correct response.
+Most beta blocker side effects are direct consequences of the pharmacological effect – not a sign of intolerance.
+Bradycardia is a therapeutic effect, dizziness arises from the blood pressure lowering, cold feet from peripheral vasoconstriction.
+Knowing the mechanism helps to choose the right reaction.

 | Side effect | Frequency | Cause | What to do |